 Should You Use Automated Transcription Solutions?

-We all know that transcribing content can be time-consuming.
+We all know that transcribing content can be a time-consuming task.
 Even with professional services, the typical transcription process is usually three to four times the length of the recording.
-In other words, transcribing one audio hour may take three to four hours.
+In other words, transcribing one hour of audio may take three to four hours.

 Since time is money, businesses may be tempted to use automated conference call transcription tools.
-These AI-powered transcription software can provide transcripts in real-time, and they often come cheap.
+These AI-powered transcription software can provide transcripts in real-time, and they often come cheaply.

-Besides, while AI might save valuable time initially, fixing and editing the resulting transcripts is surely going to eat up a lot of your man-hours.
+Besides, while AI might save valuable time initially, fixing and editing the resulting transcripts is undoubtedly going to eat up a lot of your man-hours.

 Why Outsourced U.S.-based Human Transcriptionists Are The Way To Go

-So, the best way to get your transcripts is to enlist the help of a reputable, human-powered, U.S.-based business transcription service provider like Ditto.
+The best way to obtain your transcripts is to enlist the help of a reputable, human-powered, U.S.-based business transcription service provider like Ditto.

 Now, some of you might think that’s a big claim since AI is getting better all the time, and offshore providers are often dirt-cheap.
 However, it’s essential to look at the issue from every side—and let me tell you, every side tells the same story.
 Let’s talk about it here.